nyx-team/nyx/README.md

 # Nyx

-Nyx is an open-source discord bot.
+Nyx is an open-source discord bot, made in JS and Python.

 ## Configuration